 5. When you meet, how do you decide what to discuss, what examples of successful past discussions?

-I set up a Slack Poll to ask our Community to vote on their favourite discussion topics.
-As moderator, you might wish to compile a Google doc with those suggestions and add new ones as they come up.
-Before each meeting, you should set one or two topics (just in case one is not enough to keep the Community occupied for a whole meeting) and let the Community know what the topics are in the meeting invitation.
+A Slack Poll may be helpful to ask your Community to vote on their favourite discussion topics.
+As a moderator, you might wish to compile a Google doc with those suggestions and add new ones as they come up.
+Before each meeting, you may wish to identify one or two topics (just in case one is not enough to keep the Community occupied for a whole meeting) and let the Community know what the topics are in the meeting invitation.
 After a topic is discussed, you may wish to change the text colour in the Google doc or add the notes from the meeting there.
 Some successful past discussions for the Municipal Designers Virtual Community have been: brand ambassadors, accessibility, project management tools, department hierarchy, unionized environments.

 6. How you ensure discussions are productive, open to all to contribute?

 Usually, discussions work quite organically.
-Asking questions or prompting other participants can be helpful if one or two people are dominating the discussion, but sometimes it’s of value to other members to hear a longer-form discussion between a couple of members.
+Asking questions or prompting other participants can be helpful if one or two people are dominating the discussion, but sometimes it’s of value to other Members to hear a longer-form discussion between a couple of Members.
 Another idea is to do a lightning round at the beginning to make sure everyone gets a chance to speak about the topic for a minute or two, and then open it up to the more organic format.
-(Once we have a few more Communities operating, RGD may organize a meeting of moderators to share knowledge from this perspective.)
+(The RGD organizes meeting of Virtual Community leaders to share knowledge from this perspective.)

 7. What other advice is there for potential group leaders / participants?

 It’s important to set discussion themes to get the ball rolling, but let the discussion proceed organically to allow for a tangent once in a while.
 You can have surprising results.
 Not having set themes can lead to some awkward silences and puts extra pressure on the group leader.